terraform-provider-openstack/terraform-provider-openstack/website/docs/index.html.markdown

 * `allow_reauth` - (Optional) If set to `false`, OpenStack authorization won't be perfomed automatically, if the initial auth token get expired.
 Defaults to `true`.

+* `max_retries` - (Optional) If set to a value greater than 0, the OpenStack client will retry failed HTTP connections and Too Many Requests (429 code) HTTP responses with a `Retry-After` header within the specified value.

 ## Overriding Service API Endpoints

 There might be a situation in which you want or need to override an API endpoint